 Raised Baseline Threshold for Samples (RFU) and for Sample ILS Channels (RFU) parameter sets the threshold for raised baseline detection in the allele channels and the ILS channel respectively.
 Raised baseline can result in minor peaks either not being called or appearing to have a higher RFU than they should actually have.
+Needs advice and impact here.

 Attempt to apply Embedded Color Correction Matrix causes OSIRIS to apply the color matrix to .fsa files where it has not already been applied (some Applied Biosystems 310 Genetic Analyzer files).
 These files appear to have extreme pull-up, and will fail to analyze correctly without application of the matrix.
 Files without an embedded color matrix, where the color matrix has already been applied, such as those produced by the 3100 and higher Genetic Analyzers, will be unaffected if this parameter is set.
 However, if an Applied Biosystems 310 Genetic Analyzer file has had the color matrix applied and also has an embedded matrix analysis, it will be adversely affected by reapplication of the matrix with this parameter.
+Most files requiring this were produced with out of use procedures/software.
+Unless files are known to require this parameter it should be unchecked by default.

-Min RFU for a peak to be considered as a primary pull-up (Default = 500) is the minimum height at which OSIRIS will consider a peak the cause of pull-up in other channels (primary pull-up).
+Min RFU for a peak to be considered as a primary pull-up (Default = 500) is the minimum height at which OSIRIS will consider a peak to be the cause of pull-up (primary pull-up) in other channels.
 This helps rule out pull-up where low level peaks in different channels simply coincide.

 Make Pull-up at Allele Artifact Non-Critical setting determines whether “Pull-up at Allele” will be reported as a critical (unchecked) or non-critical artifact.
 Typically, the Pull-up at Allele artifact occurs when actual allele peaks in different channels comigrate.
 Users that wish to be notified if alleles in different channels comigrate should uncheck this setting.

 Enable Test for Excessive Noise tests for excessive noise in the baseline.
 Excessive noise in the baseline can result in minor peaks not being called.
 See the explanation of excessive noise in the artifact handling section.
+What is the impact on not setting this without normalization, with normalization?

 Test for Excessive Noise Above Analysis Threshold (Checked) or Below (Unchecked) causes OSIRIS to flag samples when excessive baseline noise occurs, including below the analysis threshold (but above detection threshold), or only when it occurs above the analysis threshold.
 This setting is active only if the excessive noise test is activated (above).
+What happens if this is unchecked and the detection and analysis thresholds are the same?

-Flag Mixed Samples and Triallelic Loci causes OSIRIS to flag triallelic loci and loci with four or more peaks.
+Flag Mixed Samples and Triallelic Loci causes OSIRIS to flag mixed samples and triallelic loci.
 Samples with one or more loci with four or more alleles or that have a number of loci with trialleles that exceeds the threshold set for mixed loci will be flagged as mixed samples.
+This setting also flags triallelic loci that are not listed as accepted trialleles.

+These settings affect how Osiris predicts that samples might be reanalyzed to obtain a result with fewer artifacts.
+These predictions can be exported and could be used in a high-throughput laboratory to help automate reanalysis of failed samples.

 Recommend Amp More on Low Homozygote causes OSIRIS to flag samples with a homozygote peak below the acceptable homozygote threshold or with a homozygote that has a peak between analysis and detection thresholds that is not a known artifact (stutter, etc.) for reamplification with more DNA.